 Your running speed is a product of your stride length and your cadence.
 In other words, the longer your stride, the more ground you cover, and the more strides you can take per minute, the more ground you cover.

-Increasing your stride length can potentially increase the risk of injury, but increasing your cadence may actually reduce the risk of injury while simultaneously increasing your speed and improving your running pace.
-Win-win.
+Increasing your stride length, or overstriding, can potentially increase the risk of running injuries, but increasing your cadence may actually reduce the risk of injury while simultaneously increasing your speed and improving your running pace.

-In this guide, we will look at how to increase running cadence to help you run faster and nail the PRs you’re after.
-We will cover:
+In this guide, we will look at how to increase cadence while running and how a higher cadence can help you run faster to nail the PRs you’re after.

-Running cadence refers to the number of steps you take per minute as you run.
-It is often represented as STP for steps per minute, and may also be thought of as stride rate or stride frequency.
+Running cadence is a metric that refers to the number of steps you take per minute as you run.
+It is often represented as STP for steps per minute and may also be considered stride rate or stride frequency.

-You can determine your running cadence by either counting how many steps you take in a minute while you run, or you can calculate your running cadence by counting how many times your right foot falls while running for 15 seconds.
+You can determine your running cadence by counting the number of steps you take in a minute while you run or by counting the number of times your right foot strikes while running for 15 seconds.

-Multiply this number by 2 to account for both feet.
-Then, multiply that result by 4 to extrapolate the pace for the full 60 seconds in a minute.
+Multiply this number by two to account for both feet.
+Then, multiply that result by four to extrapolate the pace for the full 60 seconds in a minute.

 For example, if your right foot lands 22 times in 15 seconds, you take 44 steps with both feet.
 Then, multiply 44 by 4 to get 176 steps per minute.
 So, your running cadence would be 176 SPM.